symbol/symbol-docs/source/api/websockets.rst

 Status Errors
 =============

-This section describes the errors messages that can be returned via ``status`` :doc:`channel<../concepts/listener>` after announcing a transaction.
+This section describes the error messages that can be returned via ``status`` :doc:`channel<../concepts/listener>` after announcing a transaction.

 .. warning:: The configuration presented is NOT intended to be used on the public network.
 These are the parameters used for the Catapult Testnet version (MIJIN_TEST).